OpenRefine/OpenRefine/README.txt

 Licensing and legal issues
 --------------------------

-Google Refine is open source software and is licensed under the BSD license located in the LICENSE.txt.
-See that file also for information on open source libraries that Google Refine depends on.
+ is open source software and is licensed under the BSD license located in the LICENSE.txt.
+See that file also for information on open source libraries that  depends on.